 Call 610.282.1100, ext.
 1474 for more information.

 When will I receive my tuition bill and when is payment due?

-Tuition bills for the fall semester are processed during the week after July 4.
+Tuition bills for the fall 2023 semester will be processed during the week of July 10.

 Please note: work study and institutional employment awards are not deducted from your tuition statement because you will receive paychecks for the hours you have worked under these programs.